Hypoglycemia: Other treatments

 While the treatment of hypoglycemia is typically managed with carbohydrate consumption, glucagon injection, or dextrose administration, there are some other treatments available.
 Medications like diazoxide and octreotide decrease insulin levels, increasing blood glucose levels.
 Dasiglucagon was approved for medical use in the United States in March 2021, to treat severe hypoglycemia.
 Dasiglucagon (brand name Zegalogue) is unique because it is glucagon in a prefilled syringe or auto-injector pen, as opposed to traditional glucagon kits that require mixing powdered glucagon with a liquid.

-The soft drink Lucozade has been used for hypoglycemia in the United Kingdom, but it has recently replaced much of its glucose with artificial sweeteners, which do not treat hypoglycemia.
+Due to its original formulation containing large amounts of glucose, the soft drink Lucozade was recommended by diabetes charities in the United Kingdom as an immediate treatment for hypoglycemia; however, as the drink was reformulated to replace much of its glucose content with artificial sweeteners, this is no longer recommended.

 Prevention

 Diabetics

 The prevention of hypoglycemia depends on the cause.
 In those with diabetes treated by insulin, glinides, or sulfonylurea, the prevention of hypoglycemia has a large focus on patient education and medication adjustments.
 The foundation of diabetes education is learning how to recognize the signs and symptoms of hypoglycemia, as well as learning how to act quickly to prevent worsening of an episode.
 Another cornerstone of prevention is strong self-monitoring of blood glucose, with consistent and frequent measurements.
 Research has shown that patients with type 1 diabetes who use continuous glucose monitoring systems with insulin pumps significantly improve blood glucose control.
 Insulin pumps help to prevent high glucose spikes, and help prevent inappropriate insulin dosing.
 Continuous glucose monitors can sound alarms when blood glucose is too low or too high, especially helping those with nocturnal hypoglycemia or hypoglycemic unawareness.
-In terms of medication adjustments, medication doses and timing can be adjusted in order to prevent hypoglycemia, or a medication can be stopped altogether.
+In terms of medication adjustments, medication doses and timing can be adjusted to prevent hypoglycemia, or a medication can be stopped altogether.

 Non-diabetics

 In those with hypoglycemia who do not have diabetes, there are a number of preventative measures dependent on the cause.
 Hypoglycemia caused by hormonal dysfunction like lack of cortisol in Addison's disease or lack of growth hormone in hypopituitarism can be prevented with appropriate hormone replacement.
 The hypoglycemic episodes associated with non-B cell tumors can be decreased following surgical removal of the tumor, as well as following radiotherapy or chemotherapy to reduce the size of the tumor.
 In some cases, those with non-B cell tumors may have hormone therapy with growth hormone, glucocorticoid, or octreotide to also lessen hypoglycemic episodes.
 Post-gastric bypass hypoglycemia can be prevented by eating smaller, more frequent meals, avoiding sugar-filled foods, as well as medical treatment with an alpha-glucosidase inhibitor, diazoxide, or octreotide.

 Some causes of hypoglycemia require treatment of the underlying cause to best prevent hypoglycemia.
-This is the case for insulinomas which often require surgical removal of the tumor in order for hypoglycemia to remit.
+This is the case for insulinomas which often require surgical removal of the tumor for hypoglycemia to remit.
 In patients who cannot undergo surgery for removal of the insulinoma, diazoxide or octreotide may be used.